andrewt3000/MachineLearning/README.md

 [Neural architecture search](https://en.wikipedia.org/wiki/Neural_architecture_search) - (a sub-field of automl) automatically designing neural networks, typically with reinforcement learning.
 [Survey](https://arxiv.org/abs/1808.05377)

 Feature visualization - In computer vision, generating images representative of what neural networks are looking for.
+(Example [Activation Atlas](https://distill.pub/2019/activation-atlas/)

 Feature attribution - In computer vision, determining and representing which pixels contribute to a classification.